World Travel Awards Winner Machu Travel Peru 2025

 • Entry time: From 06:00 to 15:00, with one-hour intervals

-• Note: No access to the urban area
+• Note: No access to the archaeological sector

 Those seeking a more relaxed yet breathtaking experience should opt for the Upper Terrace Route.
 Besides offering the postcard-perfect view, the panoramic observation is unparalleled.
-Highlights include the Guardian’s House with its treasures, such as the Temple of the Sun and the Sacred Plaza.
-As a generally more tranquil route, this option is well suited for families and people of all ages.
+Highlights include the Guardian’s House with its treasures.
+As a generally more tranquil route, this option is well-suited for families and people of all ages.

 Machu Picchu Entrance Ticket Prices: Route 1-B